AbuseIO/abuseio-docs/docs/subscribing_to_feeds.md

 This document will help how you to subscribe to abuse feeds and is in no way meant to be a walk-through, thus some thinking and common sense is required.

+# Preface

+In general this document is meant for Internet Providers and large networks (Network Operators) as a guide into collecting data from abuse feeds.
+Unless you actually _own_ the IP Space and/or network (ASN) it will be very hard to register these feeds.
+If you do not own the IP space please consult your internet provider first before trying to register for any kind of feeds.

 # Getting started

 ## Definitions